Cloud-Hacks/asyncapi-glee/crypto-websockets/step1.md

-Let's start by generating an AsyncAPI glee template by unleashing the power of asyncapi glee tool inside a folder `crypto-websockets` to describe your crypto-websockets client and server APIs.
+Let's start by generating an AsyncAPI glee template by unleashing the power of asyncapi glee tool inside a folder `crypto-websockets` to describe your crypto-websockets client and server APIs executing the following command.
 It will help you generate the code and build server-side applications later.

 ```plain
 asyncapi new glee
 ```{{exec}}

-And transfer the `project` folder contents to a `client` directory and change the `asyncapi.yaml` file with below content in the Editor tab.
+And transfer the `project` folder contents to a `client` directory and modify the `asyncapi.yaml` file with below content in the Editor tab.

 ```yaml
 asyncapi: 2.4.0